 - A laptop running Kali Linux and Aircrack-ng with an Alfa antenna; and

-Our CTO Mike Thompson walked the floors of 3 buildings over 3 days with the Pursuit tracker, side-by-side with their two-man team using the laptop and WiFi analyser.
+Our CTO Mike Thompson walked the floors of 3 buildings over 3 days with the Pursuit tracker, side-by-side with their two-man team using the laptop and WiFi analyzer.

 On each floor the team member operating the laptop would:

-- From one corner of the floor, see which unauthorised WiFi access points (APs) were picked up by the laptop
+- From one corner of the floor, see which unauthorized WiFi access points (APs) were picked up by the laptop

 - Repeat for the other 3 corners of the floor